Advanced Academics Programs (AAP)

 REFERRALS FOR FULL-TIME AAP LEVEL IV (Grades 2–7)

-Parents or guardians of students not in the second grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the Mrs. Tompkins no later than January 10, 2019.
+Parents or guardians of students not in the second grade screening pool may initiate the full-time AAP Level IV screening process by completing and submitting an Advanced Academic Programs Level IV Referral Form to the Mrs. Tompkins no later than December 1, 2020.
 No late referrals will be accepted.
 Second grade students not in the pool and all students in grades 3-7 are screened only by referral.
 Forms are available on the AAP website (https://www.fcps.edu/registration/advanced-academics-identification-and-placement/elementary-school/current-fcps).
 Parents or guardians of students who are in the second grade pool will be notified by the school.
 Students who are not in the second grade pool will not receive notification.
-The benchmark score used to create the second grade pool will be published on the AAP website mid-January.
+The benchmark score used to create the second grade pool will be published on the AAP website in early November.

 - Gifted Education Teacher, ES